Dynasty-Li/Dynasty-Li.github.io/index.md

 Hello, my name is Xiang Li, a Year 2 student at the [Xi'an Jiaotong-Liverpool Univiersity](https://www.xjtlu.edu.cn/) in China.
 My major is Information and Computing Science (also with a Computer Science bachelor degree from the University of Liverpool in UK).

+For more details about me, just wait for the further update OR email [Xiang Li](dynasty.li@outlook.com) to ask for my academic curriculum vitae.

 ### Research

 My research interests include Human-Computer Interaction and Sociological Application of Artificial Intelligence (i.e., Computer Vision and Natural Language Processing).